Marie-Charles David de Mayréna: Biography

-He also sought to obtain official diplomatic recognition of his kingdom, and offered to cede his kingdom to France in exchange for monopoly rights, and hinted that the Prussians were interested if the French were not.
-When the French government became chilly, Mayréna approached the English at Hong Kong in 1889.
+He also sought to obtain official diplomatic recognition of his kingdom, offered to cede his kingdom to France in exchange for monopoly rights and hinted that the Prussians were interested if the French were not.
+When the French government became chilly, Mayréna approached the English in Hong Kong in 1889.
 When he was rebuffed there, Mayréna went to Belgium.
-In 1889, a Belgian financier named Somsy offered arms and money to Mayréna in exchange for mineral rights.
-However, the French Navy blockaded Vietnamese ports to prevent his return, and his arms were seized as contraband at Singapore.
+In 1889 a Belgian financier named Somsy offered arms and money to Mayréna in exchange for mineral rights.
+However the French Navy blockaded Vietnamese ports to prevent his return and his arms were seized as contraband at Singapore.
 Mayréna retired to British Malaya.
-There, on November 11, 1890, Marie I died under mysterious circumstances (various reports claim by poisoning, snakebite or as the result of a duel) at Tioman Island.
+There, on 11 November 1890, Marie I died under mysterious circumstances (various reports claiming by poisoning, snakebite or as the result of a duel) on Tioman Island.

 The Kingdom of the Sedang was subsequently conquered by the French Republic and her protectorate, Annam, without the consent of the government or people of Sedang.

 Legacy

-French writer and statesman André Malraux wrote an unpublished novel about Mayréna while Malraux' friend and character in La Condition Humaine, Baron de Clappique, wrote a movie script about him.
+French writer and statesman André Malraux wrote an unpublished novel about Mayréna whilst Malraux’s friend and character in La Condition Humaine, Baron de Clappique, wrote a movie script about him.